EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

   </tr>
 </table>

-Getting started with Concourse, Tekton and Argo required very little effort; each required at most 10 lines of YAML and a few commands to execute.
-Looking at the output of each was similarly trivial.

-Both Jenkins and Argo Workflows required the execution of a pipeline (or Workflow) in order to execute a single task.
-This didn't add to the complexity in the case of Argo Workflows, however executing Hello World on Jenkins required orders of magnitude more configuration than the other options and contained a gotcha in the form of the non-idempotent commands.

-Jenkins again fell far behind the competition in this use case with the differences between the Concourse, Tekton and Argo Workflows being negligible.
+&nbsp;

 ## Next time

-In the next blog in this series we'll explore the following three use cases described above:
+In [the next blog in this series](/blog/ci-shootout-inputs-and-outputs) we explore the following three use cases that we first described in the intro:

-- *Trigger pipeline runs when external resources (such as Git commits or uploads to a S3 bucket) change*
+- *Trigger pipeline runs when external resources (eg Git repos, S3 buckets) change*
 - *Use inputs and outputs to tasks*
 - *Write outputs externally (like making a Git commit or pushing a file to S3)*